A Little Background

 The modern-day battlefield is largely unseen and comprised of a cacophony of EM energy which, if seen, would rival that of Independence Day firework show (Figure 8).
 You would observe scanning beams, like search lights emanating from land, sea, and air.
 You would also see waves of light traveling across the surface of the earth and reflecting off the atmosphere, similar to aura borealis.
 Although unseen, this invisible medium is where battles are won or lost.

-It is hard to imagine the complexity of an active battle theater, comprised of global satellite command and control, real-time synchronized, air, land and sea coordination, radar in all forms with countermeasures throw in the mix.
+It is hard to imagine the complexity of an active battle theater.
+This comprised of global satellite command and control, real-time synchronized, air, land and sea coordination, radar in all forms with countermeasures throw in the mix.
 It’s mind boggling!

 So, What is EW?

 Electronic warfare is the manipulation of the electromagnetic spectrum to provide the reliable operation of friendly command and control while simultaneously disrupting or denying adversarial use of the spectrum.
 This is accomplished by listening, learning, adapting and attacking, essentially the same timeless principles that have been effective for millennia.
-The primary areas of EW focus are communications, radar, and navigation, in which all three incorporate the same basic electronic countermeasure (ECM) elements, jamming, and spoofing.
+The primary areas of EW focus are communications, radar, and navigation.
+All three incorporate the same basic electronic countermeasure (ECM) elements, jamming, and spoofing.

 Jamming is overwhelming a system with directed energy or information to either render it useless or unreliable.
 Directed energy jamming overdrives the receiver circuitry into compression, making it difficult to recover the desired waveform.
 With modern day communication systems that utilize spread spectrum and data encoding, jamming is becoming the primary method of disruption.

 ECM is just the first level of EW.
 Electronic counter-countermeasure (ECCM) is the development of solutions to the countermeasures and so on and so forth.
-Electronic support measures (ESM) is a system that listens and records all adversarial EM sources, parses it into meta data elements which can be analyzed and referenced for later use.
+Electronic support measures (ESM) is a system that listens and records all adversarial EM sources.
+It then parses it into meta data elements which can be analyzed and referenced for later use.

 We are all familiar with the use of drones for military operations; most notably, the Predator, which performed its first kill operation by the CIA in February 2002 in Afghanistan.
 Since then, the Predator has played an integral role in the execution of numerous successful operations.
 The most recent publicized strike was the targeting of Soleimani by the MQ-9 Reaper, AKA Predator B developed by General Atomics (Figure 11).